vercel/next.js/errors/middleware-upgrade-guide.md

 You can start upgrading your Middleware usage today with the latest canary release (`npm i next@canary`).

+If you have ESLint configured, you will need to run `npm i eslint-config-next@canary --save-dev` to upgrade your ESLint configuration to ensure the same version is being used as the Next.js version.
+You might also need to restart VSCode for the changes to take effect.

 ## Using Next.js Middleware on Vercel

 If you're using Next.js on Vercel, your existing deploys using Middleware will continue to work, and you can continue to deploy your site using Middleware.
 When you upgrade your site to the next stable version of Next.js (`v12.2`), you will need to follow this upgrade guide to update your Middleware.